thanushgowdagv/thanushgowdagv/README.md

 ## 👋 About Me

-I’m *Thanush Gowda G V*,<br> an Electronics and Communication Engineering student (ECE @ BIT, Bengaluru)<br> passionate about electronics, PCB design, and programming. <br>I love creating projects that combine hardware and software, and <br> I’m always eager to explore new technologies.
+I’m *Thanush Gowda G V*,<br> An Electronics and Communication Engineering student (ECE @ BIT, Bengaluru)<br> Passionate about electronics, PCB design, and programming. <br>I love creating projects that combine hardware and software, and <br> I’m always eager to explore new technologies.

 ---